man trying to Get Bike Grease Off Hands

 While surfing the web, you’ll come across various strategies for ensuring that your hands are free of grease residue.
 On the other hand, most resources ignore how using them may harm your hands.

 Chemicals make up most of the substances we believe will instantly remove bike grease from our hands.
-These chemical products are primarily used for other cleaning purposes, implying that the components are not intended to be suitable for our skin.
+These chemical products are primarily used for other purposes, for example, removing bike grease from your clothes.
+That means the chemicals are not intended to be suitable for our skin.

 Laundry Detergent